 - 2 Pair sunglasses—I have one classic pair of Tory Burch sunglasses, and one pop-color pair of Dior sunglasses

 - Jewelry—I don’t have a minimalist rule on accessories, but almost all of my jewelry is Kate Spade

 I don’t have a minimalist rule on shoes but I try to keep the classics on hand.
 Here’s what I have:

 - Boots—I have three pairs of black booties (in high, mid, and low heel), and one pair of tall black riding boots

 - Heels—I have four pairs of heels (in classic black, classic nude, trendy gold, and red-velvet)

-- Flats—I have four pairs of flats (in blush pink, black, gold, trendy,
+- Flats—I have four pairs of flats (in blush pink, gold, and two black)

-- Sandals—I have one pair of leather sandals for summer
+- Sandals—I have one pair of Tory Burch’s Miller sandals

 - Active—I have one pair of outdoor sneakers, and one pair of indoor sneakers, and one pair of custom designed Chaco sandals for the outdoors in the summer